-POLICY: In conjunction with its Mission, it is the policy of Lourdes Health Network (LHN) that all patient information is confidential.
+POLICY: In conjunction with its Mission, it is the policy of Lourdes Health (LH) that all patient information is confidential.

-PROCEDURE: LHN has developed a comprehensive, interdisciplinary Privacy Program, in accordance with federal regulations, that includes but is not limited to the following:
+PROCEDURE: LH has developed a comprehensive, interdisciplinary Privacy Program, in accordance with federal regulations, that includes but is not limited to the following:

 1. Implementation of Procedures that address: